Out of gauge container: Top container types [+ 2024 guide to best prices]

 Regulatory compliance: Out of gauge cargo may require special permits and compliances, which can be time-consuming and add on additional costs.
 Make sure you find out exactly what documents and permits are required in the areas you’re moving goods, or you could be looking at some hefty fines.

-Insurance and liability: OOG cargo is typically more valuable than standard cargo, which means that it may require additional insurance.
+Insurance and liability: OOG cargo is typically more valuable than standard cargo, which means that it may require container insurance.
 This can increase transportation costs and might mean additional paperwork and legal considerations as well.
 However, if something goes wrong, you won’t regret having the cover.

 And you’re all set!
 Let’s look at the final steps to getting OOG containers below.